-Are you planning a trip to Columbus and overwhelmed?
-I’ve made it easy for you by sharing fun things to do in Columbus Ohio with the family which includes some of my favorite spots.
+Are you planning a trip to Columbus with your family and feel overwhelmed?
+We’ve made it easy for you by sharing fun things to do in Columbus Ohio with kids which include some of our favorite spots.

 Things to do with the Family in Columbus

 We discovered this gem quite a few years ago and it’s become a fun stop to visit annually.
 Step inside this green masterpiece to become part of A Sunday Afternoon on the Isle of La Grande Jatte, a painting by George Seurat.
 This free location is a great green space in downtown Columbus to relax for a few minutes and people watch.